An overview of DE&I issues

 The solution: Bridge the gap between importance and urgency by taking action

 Major crises start light, with minor issues sprinkled here and there.
 Over time, these seemingly insignificant issues begin to compound and become harder to overcome.
-Similarly, DE&I efforts aren’t seen as urgent until an all-consuming DE&I challenge or issue occurs.
-Therefore, leaders must drive urgency in time by framing DE&I as imperative to their organization’s well-being.
+Similarly, DE&I efforts aren’t seen as urgent until an all-consuming DE&I issue occurs.
+Therefore, leaders must drive urgency by framing DE&I as imperative to their organization’s well-being.

 In a report on CDOs, 79% of executives said diversity and inclusion are vital to a company’s reputation, while 66% thought them crucial for financial performance.
 These figures underline the significance of DE&I for organizations.
 Neglecting DE&I for a long time can become costly for companies.
 It can increase turnover, reduce operational efficiency, and decrease employees’ willingness to work.
 Therefore, a concrete plan of action for DE&I can help leaders bypass potential crises and create immediacy around DE&I challenges.